Laying a Hearth for a Log Burner (from natural riven slate, limestone or similar)

 Most of the hearths I fit are simple riven-slate (various hues but usually grey) or limestone (black).
 They both provide a rough and ready but pleasing rustic type hearth.
 The materials are inexpensive compared to granite or honed slate.

 Riven slate on sand cement base (not yet wiped with slate oil or WD40 which both send the grey to black).

 Riven slate (natural slate) or limestone are good materials although a visit to your local builder’s merchant’s yard should provide plenty of inspiration.
 Black limestone I have found available in 60cm x 60cm or 90 x 60cm tiles and smaller, about 2cm thick.
 Riven slate in the same sizes (90 x 60 preferred by me as they will often reach from back of recess to front of hearth area in one go so no cutting).
 Cost approx. £17-£22 per tile.

-Something to cut the above with.
+Something to cut the stone with.
 I use an angle grinder with a 9″ diamond tipped cutting disc.
 The grinder was £99 Makita brand (can hire) and the cutting disc approx. £40.